GeonKim0422/OSS-Term-Project-WeekFlow/README.md

 # OSS-Term-Project-WeekFlow
 Open Source Planner for Slack-Based Backward Scheduling

+Unfortunately, since this project is the university project for students, we are not receiving any contribution until December 2025.

 Project Goal

 An open-source scheduler that automatically calculates the user’s available time throughout the week—based on fixed routines such as sleep, wake-up time, and classes—and then assigns tasks to the most suitable time slots.